DataDog/temporal-worker-controller/README.md

 - [x] Registration of new task queue version sets
 - [x] Creation of versioned worker deployment resources
 - [x] Deletion of unreachable worker deployments
+- [x] Manual, Blue/Green, and Progressive rollouts of new worker versions
 - [ ] Autoscaling of worker deployments
 - [ ] Automated merging of compatible version sets
 - [ ] Optional cancellation after timeout for workflows on old version sets